bknopp71/CS5040_HW4/metadata/original_dataset/README.md

-# Original Silver Image Dataset Metadata
+# Metadata For Original Silver Image Dataset Metadata
 Description: metadata for both the silver and non-silver class in CSN+V and JSON format

 ## Dataset Summary